gilatronico/yellow-test/README.md

 - **Transfer Simulation**: Mock cross-chain transfer operations
 - **State Management**: Comprehensive application state tracking

+## 📝 About This Demo

+This is an **educational demonstration** of the Yellow SDK capabilities.
+It uses:
+- **Address Zero (0x0000...0000)**: A standard placeholder for demos and testing
+- **No Real Smart Contract**: Focuses on SDK integration, not contract deployment
+- **Mock Operations**: Simulates real-world functionality for learning purposes

+In production, you would replace the zero address with your deployed smart contract address.

 ## 📋 Prerequisites

 - Node.js (v14 or higher)